JKirchartz/jkirchartz.github.com/_drafts/100_days_to_offload.md

-Ultimately, this site contains my demos, writings, resume, and portfolio - so there is a degree of professionalism I strive for; but not everything I write needs to be focused entirely on writing and maintaining code, culture is important too.
+Ultimately, this site contains my demos, writings, resume, and portfolio - so there is a degree of professionalism I strive for; but not everything I write needs to be focused entirely on writing and maintaining code, culture and other things are also important.

-In the next 12 months I strive to create, finish, and/or publish 100 articles, and maybe build a new habit where I get things out of my head and into the world.
+I'm to much of a generalist to begin with to constrain myself to too much specialization, so in the next 12 months I strive to create, finish, and/or publish 100 articles, and maybe build a new habit where I get things out of my head and into the world.

 As suggested in the inspiration of this, I leave you with this final statement: